BigBrotherWatchingYou/Booknote/Data and code.md

 - TO reach the highest efficiency, all part of streamline should take the same time to operate

 # Certificate Authority
+## CA algorithm
+- ECC(Elliptic Curve Cryptography), EIGamal, Rabin, DSA,RSA.
+(No DES, DES is for private key encryption)
 - character: CA, A, B
 - If B has applied a credential from CA, and A wants to verify it
 - then A needs the 'Public key' of CA to verify
 ## example
-- IF A and B wants to communicate, A's letter has digital signature
-- When B receive the letter, B need to use A's public key to verify it
+1. IF A and B wants to communicate, A's letter has digital signature When B receive the letter, B need to use A's public key to verify it
+2. If a website apply for a CA, then Users should verify through **signature of CA**
+3. CA sign with their ***CA's private key*** .
 ## algorithm could be used on Certificate Authority
 - RSA are usually for signing abstracts.
 - IDEA and RC4 suitable for data transportation encrypting
-- MD5 for Abstract
+- MD5 is algorithm for Abstract
 # Keys encryption
 - DES( data encryptiong standard) encryption algorithm that converts plain text into blocks then uses a key to convert it to ciphertext.
 # PKI(Public Key Infrastructure)